cwendorf/EASI/D-Advanced/README.md

 ### Overview of the Examples

+- Examples are from Wendorf's (2019) [_Statistics for social science: A sourcebook of basic statistical methods_](https://www4.uwsp.edu/psych/cw/statistics/sourcebook.htm)
 - Examples show both the default output and the available options
 - Examples include estimation, plots, significance tests, and effect sizes where relevant
 - Each example provides a syntax file, a text output file, and graphs